Mariam-Schwartz/git_assignment/README.md

 e.What is the difference between git and GitHub?
 Git is a version control system that lets you manage and keep track of your source code history.
 GitHub is a cloud-based hosting service that lets you manage Git repositories.

+f.
+What does git diff do?
+a function that compares two input data sets and outputs the changes between them.

+g.
+What is the main branch?

+The main branch is the original thread of code for a project's codebase.
+The main branch of a project is considered the default branch.

+h.
+Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+No we should always create a new branch to commit changes